Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 Hot rods, drag racing, rock 'n' roll, and the perfect shot through a camera lens—they each captured Kirk’s vision of freedom in their own way.
 They were about framing life in motion, holding on to speed and style, and the thrill of becoming.

 Kirk embodied that spirit behind the wheel and behind the lens.
-And later inside the ABB Brotherhood.
+And later inside the Allman Brothers Brotherhood.

 One of the deepest through-lines in Kirk’s life is his instinct to preserve and elevate—to give fans a legacy they can hold in their hands.
 Kirk might have been riding shotgun but he was driving the record-keeping, archiving, and storytelling.